Duet3D/DuetSoftwareFramework/PLUGINS.md

 - Filenames containing `..`
 - `rrf/firmware/*`
-- `sys/config.g`
+- `rrf/sys/config.g`
-- `sys/config-override.g`
+- `rrf/sys/config-override.g`

 ## Plugin Manifest

-Every plugin must provide a `manifest.json` in the root of its ZIP bundle.
+Every plugin must provide a `plugin.json` in the root of its ZIP bundle.
 It may look like this:

 ```
+{
+  "name": "Plugin Name",
+  "author": "Plugin Author",
+  "version": "1.0.0",
+  "license": "Plugin License",
+  "sourceRepository": "Plugin Repository",
+  "dwcVersion": null,
+  "dwcDependencies": [],
+  "dwcResources": [],
+  "sbcRequired": true,
+  "sbcDsfVersion": "3.2",
+  "sbcData": {},
+  "sbcExecutable": "Plugin Executable"
+  "sbcExecutableArguments": null,
+  "sbcOutputRedirected":  true,
+  "sbcPermissions": [],
+  "sbcDependencies": [],
+  "rrfVersion": null
+}
 ```

+The name may consist of only alphanumeric characters and whitespaces.
+It must not be empty and may not exceed 64 characters.

 ## Permissions